 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Cape Canaveral is $130, while the average daily cost in Sarasota is $279.
+The average daily cost (per person) in Cape Canaveral is $162, while the average daily cost in Sarasota is $249.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Cape Canaveral and Sarasota in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Cape Canaveral and Sarasota in more detail.

 For Sarasota, here are some samples of tours and activities related to meals and dining experiences:

 Also, here are some specific examples of entertainment, tickets, and activities for Cape Canaveral.

 Also, here are some specific examples of entertainment, tickets, and activities for Sarasota.

 When we compare the travel costs of actual travelers between Cape Canaveral and Sarasota, we can see that Sarasota is more expensive.
 And not only is Cape Canaveral much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Cape Canaveral would let you spend less money overall.
 Or, you could decide to spend more money in Cape Canaveral and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Sarasota would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Sarasota than you might in Cape Canaveral.